bradfordlemley/unfig/packages/unfig/README.md

 ## Toolkit Api

-Toolkit `commands` and `configurations` provide functionality via `handler` functions.

-The **`unfig`** framework calls the `handler` function with an argument that includes information on the environment, handler-specific arguments, and helpers that can be used to access other toolkits.

-The full flow definition for the handler arguments can be found [here](github://bradfordlemley/unfig/type-toolkit).
+The flow definition for the handler arguments can be found [here](github://bradfordlemley/unfig/type-toolkit).

 ## Real Toolkits